New & Out-Of-Print: Books, Audio, Video Hardy Boys & More For Sale Help Support The Hardy Boys Unofficial Home Page!

 Notes: In 1940 the text on page 213 was altered to include the title of the next book.

-Anne Shultes wrote an outline and manuscript for the revised edition which was rejected by Syndicate editor, Anne Hagen, who then requested that Svenson take over.
+* Anne Shultes wrote a manuscript for the revised edition which was rejected by Syndicate editor, Anne Hagen, who then requested that Svenson take over.

 This is probably the most popular story among fans.